lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 The evidence collected for H4a/b being true aligns with the low certainty levels given by CLIP3 for the classification instances in the 'Low-confidence' subset.
 Also in the light of this, we would expect the opposite tendency in the 'High-confidence' subset.

 Based on observation from the close-reading analysis, it might be beneficial to redefine the 'Architecture' category.
 Images ofetn fall between this and other categories (particularly 'Mathematics/Geometry/Astronomy' - building plan v 'generic' geometric drawing, as opposed to a hand-drawn column or building).
 One option might be to re-name the category and revise its keywords, so that it doesn't include any plans.
 Another one could be to split it between 'Mathematics/Geometry/Astronomy', 'Botany', 'Miscellaneous/Other', ...).

+As already mentioned in the analysis included in the H1 part, it might be useful to confirm or deny a (direct? exponential?) proportionality between a prediction's certainty score, and its actual correctness.

+Finally, examining H2 and H3 proved to be a task in and of itself, but could yield valuable insights for future fine-tuning.

 ## Acknowledgements
 I'd like to thank Ari Vesalainen for providing me with valuable details on the three model runs.